Hassanmufezshaikh/REAL-TIME_WHITEBOARD/README.md

 ## Available Scripts Application is dockerize

-In the project directory REAL-TIME_WHITEBOARD , you can run: docker run -p 3000:3000 66a1188d38c0 application is accessible at (http://localhost:3000)
+In the project directory REAL-TIME_WHITEBOARD/ , you can run: docker run -p 3000:3000 66a1188d38c0 application is accessible at (http://localhost:3000)